 Good dog sleep is a necessity, but why can’t your furry pal get some rest?
 If your dog is usually unable to fall asleep peacefully, you may be wondering why.
 These are some reasons why your dog may be struggling with sleep.

-Separation Anxiety: Dogs who suffer from this condition often have trouble sleeping because they’re unable to simply settle down.
-Separation anxiety in dogs may cause your pup to be constantly pacing at night.
+Dogs who suffer from this condition often have trouble sleeping because they’re unable to simply settle down.
+Clear indicators of anxiety include constantly pacing at night, chew toys licking, and other forms of restlessness.
+Anxious dogs could be specifically experiencing separation anxiety, or it could stem from another factor.

-Medical Conditions: Medical conditions such as kidney disease, upset stomach, and sleep apnea could result in restlessness.
+Medical conditions such as kidney disease, upset stomach, and sleep apnea could result in restlessness.
+Mental and neural issues such as canine cognitive dysfunction can also be a significant contributing factor to insomnia.

-Skin Conditions: Whether your pup is battling allergic dermatitis, hot spots, or another common skin condition, skin problems are often unbearable for dogs.
-A skin condition may just be keeping your dog up at night.
+Whether your pup is battling allergic dermatitis, hot spots, or another common skin condition, skin problems are often unbearable for dogs.
+A skin condition might just be the thing keeping your dog up at night.

-Age: If you have an older dog, your best pal may not be able to sleep due to its medical conditions.
+If you have an older dog, your best pal may not be able to sleep due to the various health conditions that come with age.
 On the other hand, puppies may have trouble sleeping because of their high energy levels.

-A New Routine: A predictable routine makes your dog feel safe and secure, but disruption to this daily routine and sleep schedule can bring about a restless and anxious dog.
+A predictable routine makes your dog feel safe and secure, but disruption to this daily routine and sleep schedule can bring about a restless and anxious dog.
+Fortunately, this should clear up in a few days to a few weeks if you’re consistent with this routine change.

-A Change In Environment: Did you and your pup just move recently?
+Did you and your pup just move recently?
 A recent relocation could explain why your dog’s sleep isn’t the best.
 The new environment could greatly overwhelm your dog because it’s adapting to many new things.
+In my experience, frequent walks help alleviate this quickly.

 What Can You Give Your Dog To Sleep At Night?